Patriack/GoToTag/README.md

 # GoToTags .NET SDK - Examples
-Microsoft Windows .NET NFC, Barcode and I/O SDK
+Code Examples for the GoToTags Microsoft Windows .NET NFC, Barcode and I/O SDK
 https://gototags.com/products/net-sdk/

 ## Features & Technical Documentation
-* Features, technical documentation and more available at the [GoToTags Docs](http://docs./gototags.com) site
+Features, technical documentation, system requirements and more available at the [GoToTags Docs](http://docs./gototags.com) site.

+## Example Projects
-* Example projects using the SDK are within this GitHub repository
+Example projects using the SDK are within this GitHub repository.
+A license is required to run the examples; the code in this repositry will not properly run without a license.

-## Licensing, Pricing & Purchasing
+### License
 The SDK requires an active license to operate.
+Several license options are available.
 For more information:
 * [License and Pricing](https://gototags.com/products/net-sdk/)
 * [GoToTags Store](http://store.gototags.com/)

+To request a trial license [contact us](https://gototags.com/contact/) and provide your name, email, company and application use case.

 ## Enhancements & Bugs
 Requested enhancements and potential bugs should be submited as [GitHub issues](https://github.com/GoToTags/GoToTags-NET/issues) in this project.